blockydevs/bdmh-cross-chain-governance/smartcontracts/DEPLOYMENT_GUIDE.md

 forge script script/HubTransferOwnership.s.sol:HubTransferOwnership --rpc-url $SEPOLIA_RPC_URL --broadcast
 ```

+## Deploying with Github Actions

+Fill [json](sample-spoke-params.json) with desired variables for spoke contract depoloyments, copy its content into field descirbed 'Json with parameters for spoke deploy', provide `HM_TOKEN_ADDRESS` variable value and provide other parameters if needed, eg. if you want transfer governance ownership to timelock check this field.

 ## Interacting with Governance ecosystem

 After setting up the ecosystem, everything is ready for user interaction.